1810992527/Quiz-App/README.md

 # Quiz-App
-Quix App using html,css and javascript
+Quiz App using html,css and javascript